etanetan/rock-paper-scissors/README.md

 The game is played until either you or the computer reaches a score of 5 round wins.
 Each round consists of choosing either rock, paper, or scissors, and the results displayed at the top of the screen.

+Click on github-pages under Environment to the right ---> and then click on View Deployment to see the game in action!